-The global, empty, and stream values (added with RPC Broker Patch XU1.140) can only be used if a new-style (i.e., non-callback) connection is present (and if these are to be used, it is recommended that the TRPCBroker Component IsBackwardCompatibleConnection Property be set to False to insure that only a new-style connection can be made).
+The global, empty, and stream values (added with RPC Broker Patch XU1.140) can only be used if a new-style (i.e., non-callback) connection is present.

 CAUTION: Use of the undefined TParam Type in applications is not supported.
 It exists for the RPC Broker's internal use only.